Synonym: CIG, Cold insoluble globulin

 Vortexing, excessive agitation, repeated freezing and thawing of reconstituted fibronectin are not recommended.

-Source material tested negative for HBsAg and HIV antibody.
+Source material tested negative for HIV, hepatitis B and hepatitis C

 Store reconstituted solution in working aliquots at -20°C or lower.